Stability and semi-stability of (2,2)-type surfaces: Irreducible strictly semi-stable surfaces

 \section{Irreducible strictly semi-stable surfaces}

-From Theorem \ref{thm3.2}, it can be easily conclude that when a semi-stable surface is strictly semi-stable.
-In the following theorem, we have listed all strictly semi-stable $(2,2)$-type surfaces and their degenerations. \begin{thm} Let $S=Z(f)$ be an irreducible semi-stable surface.
+Using Theorem \ref{thm1.2}, we list all strictly semi-stable $(2,2)$-type surfaces and their degenerations in the following theorem. \begin{thm} Let $S=Z(f)$ be an irreducible semi-stable surface.
 Then $S$ is strictly semi-stable if and only if $S$ satisfies one of the following conditions: